Independent Custody Visiting

 What is the role of an Independent Custody Visitor?

-Independent Custody Visitors are members of the local community who, working in pairs, call at Police Stations unannounced at any time.
+Independent Custody Visitors are members of the local community who, working in pairs, call at Police Custody Suites unannounced at any time.
 With agreement, the visitors can speak to detainees about their treatment or conditions, and take up any issues of concern with custody staff.
-A short report of their findings is made prior to leaving the station.
+A short report of their findings is made prior to leaving the suite.
 Their work provides the PCC (and in turn the local community) with assurance that anyone arrested by the police and held in custody is treated fairly and has access to appropriate facilities.

 For more information on the requirements of the role, please refer to our leaflet promoting the scheme or review the Custody Visitor Role Profile at the bottom of this page.